FrancescoMariottini/challenge-api-deployment/README.md

 # Timeline (when):
 - 2/12/2020 (start)
 - 9/12/2020 (code deliverable)
-- 9/12/2020 (extension for database storing and update)
+- 11/12/2020 (extension for database storing and update).
+5 person-days available due to unplanned events by Becode and personal reasons.
 - 14/12/2020 (presentation deliverable)